Friday, April 2, 2021

 Sunday, February 14, 2021

-My mother did not go to church.
+My mother did not go to church on a regular basis, weddings, funerals, invitations.
 She did not take her children to church.
-My mother said "you live your heaven and hell right here on earth, its how you live your life daily that matters."
+My mother said "you live your heaven and hell right here on earth, it's "how" you live your life that matters."
 She was a testimony to her statement and I love her dearly for what she taught me.
 She was always kind to others, always making sure she called the person she was talking to by their name and offered laughter and kind words to each person she came into contact with, always.
+She loved people.
+When my grandmother, Dee Dee Mom, my fathers mother, was in recovery in a nursing home mom took me and my two young daughters to visit her.
+My mother greeted each and every person with such joyful attention, including staff.
+She would ask questions, remembering conversations and respectfully attentive.
+It was one of my greatest moments to witness my mother living her daily life as if she were in a House of God.
+She was straight forward, told you like it is and never held back what needed to be said if it meant protecting you or advising you.
+Never punishing, often way too liberal for many.
+She did not let others attitudes get in her way however.
 I am ever grateful for what I am still learning from my mother.
-Her wisdom comes to me daily in all I do. thank you my mother.
+Her wisdom comes to me daily in all I do.

 Referring to the song “Come Sunday” written by Duke Ellington, which is now in the hymn book of the United Methodist Church, the author of the article below states: “The song is ultimately about the providence of God in all our lives.
 The refrain addresses God directly, “Lord, dear Lord above, God Almighty, God of love,” and then makes a petition, “please look down and see my people through.”
 The stanzas point to hope and heaven, concluding that “With God’s blessing we can make it through eternity.”